Knights & Emeralds

 Knights & Emeralds is a 1986 British drama film written and directed by Ian Emes.
 The film stars Christopher Wild, Beverly Hills, Warren Mitchell, Bill Leadbitter, Rachel Davies and Tracie Bennett.
 The film was released by Warner Bros. on 11 October 1986.

 Plot

 In Wolverhampton two rival marching bands compete, while the teens within them have rivalries of their own, some racial, some sexual..

 Cast

 Box office

 Goldcrest Films invested £1,113,000 in the film and received £340,000, losing the company £773,000.

+Soundtrack

+The film's accompanying soundtrack, The Music from the Film – Knights & Emeralds, was released by 10 Records on 15 September 1986.